Medical Testing Errors

 Common Medical Testing Errors

 There are any number of ways in which a physician may evaluate you and your health.
 The evaluation begins with an office visit and an initial consultation about your symptoms, previous treatment, and current health status.
-Doctors often rely on various lab tests to assess the current state of your health.
+Doctors often rely on various lab tests to assess the current state of your health and arrive at an accurate diagnosis when symptoms arise.
+Specifically, doctors often resort to various tests on blood, lymph, amniotic fluid, and plasma among others.
+They may run scans such as MRI’s, CT scans, x-rays, sonograms, and a host of other tests that scan the various body parts in search of abnormal anatomical conditions.
 Sometimes, testing mistakes are made resulting in harm and possible malpractice claims.

 Some more common testing methods that give rise to malpractice claims include: